-It is shorter and flatter than of the Chartres Pilgrimage.
-The young and habitually active should not have a problem, but it can be a challenge for children, and for older or more sedentary pilgrims.
+It is shorter and flatter than the Chartres Pilgrimage.
+Young and habitually active adults should not have a problem, but it can be a challenge for children, and for older or more sedentary pilgrims.
 For these, serious physical preparation for the Pilgrimage will pay dividends.
 Test yourself: can you walk 20 miles, with breaks, in a day?

-For reasons of road safety we are obliged to keep the column of pilgrims, organised into a number of 'chapters', in a condensed form, without gaps forming within chapters or stragglers.
+For reasons of road safety we are obliged to keep the column of pilgrims, organised into a number of 'chapters', in a condensed form, without gaps forming within chapters, or stragglers.
 Those falling behind or unable to walk further for any reason are picked up at pre-arranged points, after the column has moved on, as indicated by the Marshals, who will inform the support drivers.
 Pilgrims will be taken either to the lunch stop (in the morning) or the evening stop (in the afternoon).

-We hope to provide portable lavatories at some of the scheduled stops.
+For the main pilgrimage, we provide a limited number of portable lavatories at the scheduled stops.